 Many one-way interview platforms use artificial intelligence to analyze candidate responses.
 AI scoring can introduce bias against candidates with disabilities if not properly managed.

-Text-based evaluation removes visual and audio bias from initial screening.
-Using transcripts instead of video recordings focuses assessment on content rather than delivery style or appearance.
+- Text-based evaluation can help limit certain visual and audio bias vectors in initial screening by focusing assessment on transcript content rather than delivery style or appearance.

 Clear communication about accommodations starts with inclusive language in job postings.
 Standard text might read: “We welcome applications from candidates with disabilities and will provide reasonable accommodations throughout the hiring process.”